Numigi/odoo-project-addons/project_wip_supply_cost/README.rst

 Journal Entries
 ~~~~~~~~~~~~~~~
-As member of the group `Accounting / Billing`, I go to the general ledger and filter to see only entries for my project.
+As member of the group `Invoicing / Accounting`, I go to the `general ledger` and filter to see only entries for my project.

 I see one entry for my timesheet line.